The British Win, Yet Lose

 Walk past the largest, the Greene Monument, to the former New Garden Road, which is just a gravel trail here.

-The two cannon you saw at the first line are now around here in front of the militia, firing away at the British.
+The two cannons you saw at the first line are now around here in front of the militia, firing away at the British.
 The same N.C.
 Continental company from the first line is again behind them in the road, at the moment just staying out of the way of the artillerymen.

 Directly across the road is an unpaved trail.
 Take that to the statue at the far end.
 Turn right, and follow the paved trail to where it curves further left.
 Turn around to face the way you came.